benitomartin/multiagent-langgraph-circleci/README.md

 ## Usage

+### Configuration

+The following parameters can be adjusted in `config/settings.py`:

+- `CONFIDENCE_THRESHOLD`: Threshold for confidence in fact-checking
+- `MAX_RETRIES`: Maximum number of retries for the search agent
+- `ADD_MAX_RESULTS`: Number of search results to add in each retry
+- `FACT_CHECK_MODEL`: Model used for fact-checking (default: "gpt-4-mini")
+- `SUMMARIZATION_MODEL`: Model used for summarization (default: "anthropic.claude-3-haiku")

 ### Local Execution

 To run the research graph locally:

 ```bash
 uv run src/graph/research_graph.py \
    --query "What are the benefits of using AWS Cloud Services?" \